 Experiential learning resources for the innovative educator

-Experiential Learning Activity Type 2: Problem-Based Learning Remember when I said there can be a lot of overlap between activities?
+Experiential Learning Activity Type 2: Problem-Based Learning Challenges Remember when I said there can be a lot of overlap between activities?
 Problem-based learning (PrBL) and project-based learning (PBL) are examples of that.
 Project-based learning IS problem-based learning, but problem-based learning doesn't have to be project-based learning.
 Get it!? ;) Project-based learning is real-world problem-solving, but PBL has very specific elements that make it what it is.
 Problem-based learning, on the other hand, is an umbrella term that could apply to a variety of activities, including but not limited to project-based learning.
 The version of problem-based learning that I do with my students is hypothetical, comprehensive, multi-perspective problem-solving.
 Students identify a real-world community problem, research the problem from a variety of perspectives, explore solutions, and develop comprehensive plans to solve the problem.
 The plans are hypothetical.
 The students do not act on their solutions, although they could if you chose to make that a part of the experience.
-Problem-based learning is great for:
+Problem-based learning is a great experiential learning activity for:

 Experiential Learning Activity Type 4: Community Action Projects Community action projects are above and beyond the most time-intensive and they demand a high degree of independence on the part of the learner, especially if you take a student-directed approach.
-But they are the most meaningful and impactful of the activities I suggest here, in my opinion.
-My community action projects have evolved into a combination of project-based learning, problem-based learning, and service-learning.
+But in my experience, they are the most meaningful and impactful of the experiential learning activities I suggest in this post.
+My community action project approach has evolved into a combination of project-based learning, problem-based learning, and service-learning.
 Students, if self-directed, choose a community issue under a theme assigned by you (example: water quality) or a theme that they identify and choose as their focus.
 They research that issue, gather information from a variety of community sources, explore viable solutions, develop a course of action that they could themselves take, and take action.
 Here's a quick community action project example.
 One of my students was interested in sea turtle conservation.
 She explored the natural history, threats, etc. and determined that tourism was a big source of the problem.
 She developed an education campaign specifically geared toward tourists and created a brochure with tips for tourists as they related to sea turtle protection.
 A regular project might end here.
 A community action project positively impacts the community long-term on an issue personally relevant and important to each student.
 So the student went on to write a script proposing that tourism-related companies located near or in sea turtle habitat put her brochure on their websites and in their lobbies.
 And they did.
 And It was beautiful.
 The most beautiful part is that my student discovered that tourists want to be a part of protecting sea turtles.
 Her project was a not a nuisance or an attack on travelers, it was simply to raise awareness and offer suggestions for responsible tourism.
-Community action projects are great for:
+Community action projects are great experiential learning activities for:

 Did you know there is an experiential learning Facebook group?
 Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas!
 Find us on social media!
 Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education, and check out my shop for experiential learning resources.
-Looking for relevant blog posts?
-Look no further!
 Observe.
 Question.
 Explore.
 Share.

 0 Comments